Evangelism Is For Missionaries

 I wonder if we (myself included) like to elevate overseas missions because it means here, at home, we won’t be expected to disciple others.
 If we raise the title of “missionary” high enough, perhaps we can convince ourselves it no longer applies to us at all.

 When I think of missionaries, I picture Jim and Elisabeth Elliot in Ecuador, Hudson Taylor in China, Adoniram Judson in Burma, and Amy Carmichael in India.
 I think of people who sell their house, car, sofa, and dishes in their home countries and choose to build their lives overseas, ministering to others as a full-time job.
 Often, they are sustained by raising financial support for their ministry.
 I don’t consider myself a missionary in that sense.
 Most days, I sit at a desk supporting hurricane relief and recovery programs.
 I get a paycheck via direct deposit twice a month.
-And I still have a good many earthly belongings crowding my parents’ garage (as my dad likes to remind me).
+And I still have several bins of earthly belongings crowding my parents’ garage (as my dad likes to remind me).

 In Matthew 28, Jesus gives the Great Commission.